lf-edge/ekuiper/docs/en_US/guide/sources/overview.md

 ## Use of Sources

 The user uses sources by means of streams or tables.
 The type `TYPE` property needs to be set to the name of the desired source in the stream properties created.
 The user can also change the behavior of the source during stream creation by configuring various general source attributes, such as the decoding type (default is JSON), etc. For the general properties and creation syntax supported by creating streams, please refer to the [Stream Specification](../streams/overview.md).

+## Runtime Nodes

+When users create rules, the data source is a logical node.
+Depending on the type of the data source itself and the user's configuration, each data source at runtime may generate an execution plan consisting of multiple nodes.
+The data source property configuration items are numerous, and the logic during actual runtime is quite complex.
+By breaking down the execution plan into multiple nodes, the following benefits are primarily achieved:

+- There are many shared properties and implementation logic among various data sources, such as data format decoding.
+  Splitting the shared property implementation into independent runtime nodes facilitates node reuse, simplifies the implementation of data source nodes (Single Responsibility Principle), and improves the maintainability of nodes.
+- The properties of the data source include time-consuming calculations, such as decompression and decoding.
+With a single node's metrics, it is difficult to distinguish the actual execution status of sub-tasks when the data source is executed.
+After splitting the nodes, finer-grained runtime metrics can be supported to understand the status and latency of each sub-task.
+- After sub-task splitting, parallel computation can be implemented, improving the overall efficiency of rule execution.

+### Execution Plan

+The physical execution plan of the data source node can be split into:

+Connector --> RateLimit --> Decompress --> Decode --> Preprocess

+The conditions for generating each node are:

+- **Connector**: Implemented for every data source, used to connect to external data sources and read data into the system.
+- **RateLimit**: Applicable when the data source type is a push source (such as MQTT, a source that reads data in through subscription/push rather than pull) and the `interval` property is configured.
+This node is used to control the frequency of data inflow at the data source.
+For details, please refer to [Down Sampling](./down_sample.md).
+- **Decompress**: Applicable when the data source type reads bytecode data (such as MQTT, which allows sending any bytecode rather than a fixed format) and the `decompress` property is configured.
+This node is used to decompress the data.
+- **Decode**: Applicable when the data source type reads bytecode data and the `format` property is configured.
+This node will deserialize the bytecode based on the format configuration and schema-related configuration.
+- **Preprocess**: Applicable when a schema is explicitly defined in the stream definition and `strictValidation` is turned on.
+This node will validate and transform the raw data according to the schema definition.
+Note that if type conversion is frequently required for the input data, this node may incur significant additional performance overhead.